dfernandeza/memory/README.md

 # Memory cards game

-Just an extremely simple but fun game that my daughter Lena enjoys 👨‍👧.
+Just some extremely simple but fun games that my daughter Lena enjoys 👨‍👧.

 Built with [NEXT.JS](https://nextjs.org/)

+## Memory
 > Memory starts with a grid of cards where you have to find image pairs.
 The game finish when all the pairs have been discovered.

+## Tic-Tac-Toe
+> Tic-Tac-Toe starts with a grid with 3 rows and 3 columns, each turn, you draw your symbol (X or O) in one of the empty cells on the game board.
+You can start anywhere you like.
+The goal is to make a line of three of your symbols in a row, either horizontally, vertically, or diagonally.

 ## Operations

+⚠️ This project is currently being migrated to use the new NextJS App Router.

 First, run the development server: